Lightroom Editing: Before and After: Piazza dell’Anfiteatro, Lucca

 Conclusion

 The final image feels calm, focused, and alive at the same time.
 Through soft contrast, muted colors, and intentional light shaping, the photo captures the quiet structure of the place – not through color intensity, but through light and depth.
+This edit is a clear example of my method: first shape the light and structure, then bring back color intentionally.
+The result isn’t loud or showy; it’s a balanced expression of form and atmosphere – exactly how the Piazza felt in that moment.
+Further Before and After Articles can be found here

-Develop your own style
+Develop your own editing lightroom style

-If you want to build your personal Lightroom workflow step by step – not with presets, but with a conscious, individual approach – take a look at my course.
+If you want to build your own Lightroom workflow step by step — not based on presets, but on a conscious and individual editing approach — take a look at my course.